 Do I need to be present when the scope is completed?

 Although it’s preferred that someone be at the property at the time of the inspection, it is not necessary.
-Access details can be communicated with our Scheduling Office to the field technician, i.e., lock box number, gate code, etc. Pipe Spies is fully insuranced and adheres to professional industry standards and business ethics as an affiliate member of ASHI (American Society of Home Inspectors).
+Access details can be communicated with our Scheduling Office to the field technician, i.e., lock box number, gate code, etc. Pipe Spies adheres to professional industry standards and business ethics as an affiliate member of ASHI (American Society of Home Inspectors).

 What do I need to do to prepare for a sewer pipeline inspection?

 Running water and electricity will need to be working.
 If utilities are not available at the time of inspection, when making your appointment let our scheduling office know so that the technician will be prepared to successfully complete the inspection.
-Also make sure the clean-out (mainline access point) is clear of any clutter, furniture or boxes, etc. If snow is in the forecast, mark and uncover outside access points.
+Also make sure the clean-out (mainline, 3″ or 4″, access point) is clear of any clutter, furniture or boxes, etc. If snow is in the forecast, mark and uncover outside access points.
 All pets and children should be in another area.